rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 subdivisioning according to case, whereas frequency will then help in distinguishing the prominent sublexica in the parts of speech.
 Cases = nominative, genitive, dative, ablative, inessive, elative, illative, prolative, locative, translative, comparative, abessive, comitative
-Parts of speech = nouns, quantifiers, pronouns, adpositions and non-finites in %Om%
+Parts of speech = nouns, quantifiers, pronouns, adpositions and non-finites in -Om-

 The resulting information on the compatibility of adnominal-person marking will then establish a base for further inspection of the Erzya lexicon.
 It will provide us with data